-According to the Wisconsin Workforce Development, the Manufacturing sector, the Trade, Transportation, and Utilities sector, Healthcare and Education Services sector are the top employers in Lincoln County.
-The Manufacturing industry produces everything from wood products to motorcycle accessories and parts to paper and metal products and is the largest employer, with 2,608 workers.
-The Trade, Transportation, and Utilities sectors employed 2,156 workers in 2014.
-The school districts and healthcare facilities are also some of the largest employers in the area, employing 1,659 persons.
-Together these four sectors employ over 59 percent of the County's workers.

-large employment is important when prioritizing hazard mitigation strategies.
+According to the Wisconsin Workforce Development, the Manufacturing sector, the Trade, Transportation & Utilities sector, and the Education & Health Services sector are the top employers in Lincoln County.
+The Manufacturing industry produces everything from wood products to motorcycle accessories and parts to paper and metal products and is the largest employer, with 2,187 workers.
+The Trade, Transportation, and Utilities sectors employed 2,004 workers in 2020.
+The school districts and healthcare facilities are also some of the largest employers in the area, employing 1,785 persons.
+Together these three sectors employ over 59 percent of the County's workers.
+Identifying locations of large employment is important when prioritizing hazard mitigation strategies.
 Table 5 displays the top employers in the area.